jindongwang/transferlearning/code/feature_extractor/readme.md

 ## Supported Datasets

-Currently, we support two kinds of datasets: image and digit.
-Specifically, for image datasets, we support Office-31, Office-Home, Image-CLEF DA, and VisDA 2017.
-For digit datasets, we support MNIST, USPS, and SVHN.
+Currently, we support two kinds of datasets: `image` and `digit`.
+- Image datasets can be versatile.
+- Digit datasets: we support MNIST, USPS, and SVHN.

 ## Requirements

-Python 3, PyTorch 0.4.0+, PIL
+Python 3, PyTorch 1.0+, PIL

 ## Usage

-Something as follows.
-It's easy to configure.

-For image dataset, go to folder `for_image_data`, then run:
+- For image dataset, go to folder `for_image_data`, then run:

-`python deep_features.py -dataset office31 -src amazon -tar webcam`
+`python main.py --dataset_path 'your_data_folder' --model_name resnet50 --src amazon --tar webcam`

-For digit dataset, go to folder `for_digit_data`, then run:
+- For digit dataset, go to folder `for_digit_data`, then run:

 `python digit_deep_feature.py -src mnist -tar usps`

 ## Download Features that We Have Already Extracted

-Currently, we support *ResNet-50* features since this architecture is very often.
+Currently, we support *ResNet-50* features since this architecture is very popular.

 [Office-31 ResNet-50 features](https://pan.baidu.com/s/1UoyJSqoCKCda-NcP-zraVg)